Ecogenomics/CheckM/README.md

 # Migration to Python 3

 CheckM has been ported to Python 3 to accomodate Python 2 reaching [end of life](https://pythonclock.org/) on January 1, 2020.
-CheckM >=1.1.0 require Python 3 and Python 2 is no longer supported.
+CheckM >=1.1.0 requires Python 3.
+Python 2 will no longer be actively supported.
 Apologies for any issues this may cause.

 # Installing and using CheckM